grolston/demo-ec2-serial-console/README.md

 4. Access does not rely on local firewall - iptables configured to block everything on deployment.

 In summary, the demonstration deploys a network impaired EC2 that can still be accessed by administrators.

+## Prerequisites

+The following prerequisites need to be met to deploy:

+1. Ability to deploy Nitro System EC2 instances
+2. A VPC of some type (internet access not required)

 ## Parameters